 Virchow’s Triad consists of three factors that ultimately cause a decrease in blood flow and therefore, lead to a venous clot (or “thrombosis”) such as a deep vein thrombosis in the leg.
 These include:

 - Stasis of blood flow.
-A slowing down or stopping of blood flow which can occur for a variety of reasons.
+A slowing down or stopping of blood flow can occur for a variety of reasons.
 This includes long surgeries, sustained immobility and varicose veins.

 - Hypercoagulability.
 A change in the components of blood can occur in smokers, in sepsis, after a severe burn or during cancer.
 This can be due to the activation of the coagulation system, or a change in the level of clotting factors in the plasma.
 Old age is also an important risk factor.
 Moreover, an increase in viscosity leads to an increase in resistance and can lead to a clot.